-I was aware that these people were looking at the missionaries.
-And loving
+I realized that these people were looking at missionaries.
+And love

 Working on missions is hard but beautiful.

-In addition to physical fatigue, I have peace in my heart and some quiet peaceful, joy - I am actually completely happy – as someone who has nothing and posses everything
+Apart from physical exhaustion, I have peace in my heart and some quiet, peaceful joy - I am

-A doctor who treats medicine as a medical art, not only as a profession, is certainly a friend of a sick person.
+A doctor who treats medicine as a medical art and not only as a profession must be

-Lepers.
-You do not have to be scared of them, you have to love them.
+The lepers.
+You don't have to be afraid of them.
+You have to love them.

-If a man can not save the other one from death, then simple appeasement and tender
+If a man cannot save another from death, it is simple appeasement and tenderness

-The more you are poor, the more you give.
+The more poor you are, the more you can give.